MENU

 2 hours 40 minutes to go

-Your turkey has now been cooking for an hour.
-Carefully turn it over so that it is now breast-side up.
+The turkey has now been cooking for an hour.
+Carefully turn it over to sit breast-side up.

-Time to take a well deserved half hour break.
-A good opportunity to tuck into some of those spiced nuts and sip on some mulled wine – fuel for the final stretch.
+Time to take a well-deserved half hour break.
+Tuck into some of those spiced nuts and sip on some mulled wine – fuel for the final stretch.

 2 hours 10 minutes to go